MENU

 Prof. Gianluca Bartolucci

-The potential of mass spectrometry techniques in pharmaceutical and biomedical fields are well documented.
-The high specificity, selectivity, and sensitivity of MS coupled with chromatography (gas and/or liquid mobile phases) affords the study of compounds either alone or in mixtures, as well as in complex matrices.
-In last decades’ MS was employed as selected analytical method for several different investigations such as stability of a drug in different matrices (buffers, plasma etc.), evaluation of possible biomarkers to characterize a disease or even determine the concentration of a specific compound (analyte) in a biological media.
-Prof. Bartolucci's MS laboratory is available to support other research groups by collaborating on the identification of new biological targets, quantitatively determining the analytes of interest and characterizing their chemical structures.
-The laboratory is equipped with various mass spectrometers covering both the analysis of volatile compounds (GC-MS) and polar compounds (HPLC-MS).
-Furthermore, the type of instrumentation available allows the application of complex experiments in MS or tandem mass spectrometry (MS/MS and MSn) and accurate mass measurements (HRMS).
+The potential of MS techniques in pharmaceutical and biomedical research is well documented.
+The high specificity, selectivity, and sensitivity of mass spectrometry coupled with chromatography (GC-MS or HPLC-MS) allows the study of compounds individually or in mixtures, as well as in complex matrices.
+In recent decades, MS has been employed as a selected analytical method for various investigations, such as drug stability in different matrices (buffers, plasma, etc.), evaluation of potential biomarkers for disease characterization, or determination of a compound’s concentration (analyte) in biological media.
+Prof. Gianluca Bartolucci’s laboratory supports other research groups in identifying new biological targets, quantitatively determining analytes of interest, and characterizing chemical structures.
+The lab is equipped with various mass spectrometers covering both volatile compound analysis (GC-MS) and polar compound analysis (HPLC-MS).
+Instruments also allow complex MS experiments, tandem mass spectrometry (MS/MS and MS^n), and high-resolution mass measurements (HRMS).

-A. Quality by Design (QbD) and Analytical Quality by Design (AQbD) - QbD is a methodology to ensure the quality of a process or product and can be applied in all production sectors.
-In the pharmaceutical field, its use is implemented by the ICH 8 guidelines.
-The recent ICH 14 and ICH Q2(R2) guidelines recognize and consider AQbD central to the development of the analytical method to produce quality data and optimize costs and environmental impact.
-QbD and AQbD use multivariate and risk management methods.
+Quality by Design (QbD) and Analytical Quality by Design (AQbD).
+QbD is an approach used to ensure process or product quality and is applicable across manufacturing sectors.
+In pharmaceuticals, it is incorporated in ICH guidelines.
+Recent guidelines ICH 14 and ICH Q2(R2) consider AQbD central to analytical method development, integrating optimization and validation to produce high-quality data while optimizing costs and environmental impact.
+QbD and AQbD use multivariate and risk-management approaches.

-E. Study of the separation mechanism of analytical systems through integrated studies of molecular modelling, NMR and separation parameters.
+Study of separation mechanisms in analytical systems through integrated molecular modeling, NMR, and separation parameter studies.

-Prof. Elisabetta Cerbai, Prof. Laura Sartiani, Prof. Raffaele Coppini
+Prof. Elisabetta Cerbai, Prof. Laura Sartiani, Dr. Raffaele Coppini

 Dr. Stefania Nobili